emard/UK101onFPGA/README.md

 256x256 bitmap graphics framebuffer and more RAM.
 GALEB has been also known as YU101.
 YU101 was similar to UK101.

+# Connecting

+The emulator generates PAL 50Hz composite video signal using simple mixer with 2 resistors:

+    SYNC pin  --  1k     -- comp output
+    VIDEO pin -- 470 ohm -- comp output

+It can be displayed on TV with composite input (yellow cinch) or projectors.

+Some FPGA boards like ULX2S have several push buttons and they can be used to enter BASIC.

+For some better typing experience, PS/2 keyboard can be connected.
+Although rated for 5V, most PS/2 keyboard will work with 3.3V supplied from FPGA board.
+CLK and DATA need 1k pullup resistors:

+    CLK  -- 1k -- 3.3V
+    DATA -- 1k -- 3.3V

 # UK101 TB276 Altera Cyclone-4